matsch92/docker_ansible_example0/tutorial_doc/0_setup.md

 ## Description

-We will be using a blank Ubuntu 14.04 docker image locally as a test machine to install, setup, and test Ansible.
+We will be using a `ubuntu:14.04` image for the Ansible master and IBM's `ibmjava:8-jre` docker image for the slave containers.
+The purpose if this environment is to have a local test environment to install, setup, and test Ansible.
 We will be bringing up 1 master docker container and multiple other slave containers (2 for now) that we will use to have Ansible work on them.
 We will also be working on a Dockerfile that skips through the setup/configuration process in case you want to skip that and just test out Ansible scripts.

 ## Bring up the Docker Containers (master and slaves) -